 - Brand awareness

 - Retention rates

 1.0 12 HR metrics to drive employee productivity in your organization

-Based on intensive literature survey, the author has identified 12 HR metrics, directly relating to employee productivity.
-We have enumerated these in subsequent sections, along with their mode of calculation.
+Based on an intensive literature survey, the author has identified 12 HR metrics, directly relating to employee productivity.

 1.1 Employee Absenteeism Rate (EAR)